 - Assisted Load Cooling reduces cycle time.
 Cooling can be triggered at the end of the sterilizing hold time, at a pre-set temperature, or not at all.

-- For labs with tighter schedules, Vacuum Options (such as pre-cycle chamber evacuation and post-cycle drying) will reduce downtime without lowering standards.
+- For labs with tighter schedules, Vacuum Options (such as pre-cycle chamber evacuation and post-cycle drying) will reduce total cycle time without lowering standards.

 - Any cycle—no matter how complex—can be assigned to a Pre-set Custom Program for fool-proof one-touch operation.